bolorundurowb/shortid/README.md

 ShortId.SetCharacters(characters);
 ```

-**NOTE: the new character set must number `null`, an empty string or whitespace.
+**NOTE: the new character set must not be `null`, an empty string or whitespace.
 Also, all whitespace characters would be removed, finally the character set cannot be less than 20 characters.**

 `ShortId` also allows the seed for the random number generator to be set.